 The MCBS is a longitudinal survey that selects a nationally-representative sample of Medicare beneficiaries and longitudinally tracks their health status, health expenditures, and utilization of services.
-Each survey participant is interviewed three times a year over four years, regardless of their residential settings (community or institutions).
+It uses a rotating panel design with each survey participant interviewed three times a year over four years, regardless of their residential settings (community or institutions).
 There are two types of data files in the MCBS: from 1991-2013, these were the Access to Care file and Cost and Use file; from 2015 and beyond, these are the Survey file and the Cost Supplement file.

 1991-2013: The Access to Care file contains information on beneficiaries' access to health care (including rehabilitation services), satisfaction with care, and usual source of care.
 The MCBS Cost and Use file links Medicare financial claims to survey-reported events.

 2015-present: The Survey file contains information about demographics (household characteristics, information on income and assets), health care (access, satisfaction, usual source of care, preventative service), health status (medical conditions and health behaviors), timeline data (health insurance and residence), and facility characteristics (if applicable).
 The Cost Supplement file contains details about health care cost (expenditure and payment, source of payment, supplementary insurance costs), health care utilization (services received), and fee-for-service claims data.
 The Cost Supplement file must be merged with the Survey file to perform analyses; the MCBS file containing cost information is no longer an independent module.

 Public Use Files (PUF) are available based on the 2013 and 2015 data (includes community sample only and more limited variables - see limitations section)

 Note that the data for 2014 were not released due to the 2015 redesign of the MCBS.